tillnagel/unfolding/tutorials/markers-simple.md

 ## Create your own marker

-You can also create your own marker class by extending AbstractMarker, which gives you full control over style and interaction handling.
+You can also create your own marker class by extending `AbstractMarker`, which gives you full control over style and interaction handling.

 Besides, by creating your own marker class you will have cleaner code, and can manage hundreds of markers with a more elegant software architecture, as the drawing will be handled automatically by the map.